1968 Giro d'Italia: Route and stages

 The race route was revealed to the public on 21 March 1968 by race director Vincenzo Torriani.
 The starting date of the event was moved from 18 or 19 May to the 20th because of the general election taking place within Italy that ended on 19 May.
 The race was broadcast by RAI throughout Italy. l'Unita writer Gino Sala's felt the route was geared towards climbers, referencing the inclusion of Tre Cime di Lavaredo which had been the previous year and eliminated several riders.
 Former racer Cino Cinelli felt the Tre Cime di Lavaredo would be the decisive stage, while three-time champion Gino Bartali felt the Spanish would benefit from the route.
 The average length of the stages was 178 km.
 The second individual time trial, in San Marino, was seen as an important stage as it featured inclines of 5-6%.
 Gianni Motta commented that "I've never seen so many mountains in a row one after another."
-Four mountains approached or exceeded 2000 m: Monte Grappa, Tre Cime di Lavadero, Rocca di Cambio, and Blockhaus.
+Four mountains approached or exceeded 2000 m: Monte Grappa, Tre Cime di Lavaredo, Rocca di Cambio, and Blockhaus.
 Following the route's unveil, El Mundo Deportivo author Juan Plans Bosch wrote that the Giro would always be second to the Tour de France as it was the first premier bike race, while he felt the Giro had better "historical and geographical illustrations."

 To begin race festivities there was a parade through the streets of Campione d'Italia before the prologue started during the night.
 The race started with a 5.7 km prologue, which consisted of a 2.875 km circuit being crossed twice.
 The times from this stage were not included in the final times for the general classification, but were just done to determine the first person to wear the race leader's maglia rosa (pink jersey).
 This was the first Giro d'Italia to have a prologue to open the race.
 The 130 starting riders were divided into thirteen groups of ten, with each group of ten contesting the course at the same time.
 The times of the fastest riders from each group were put together and the fastest of those times was the rider that would wear the first pink jersey.
 The route finished for the first time in Naples near Mount Vesuvius along the Mediterranean Ocean.

 Race overview

 The race's twelfth stage saw heavy rain from the start of the stage in Gorizia, which turned to snow as the race began to elevate into the Dolomites.
-Police lined the sides of the roads of the Tre Cime di Lavaredo as the riders passed through due to incidents that occurred on the slopes the previous year.
+Police lined the sides of the roads of the Tre Cime di Lavaredo as the riders passed through due to incidents that had occurred on the slopes the previous year.
 The leading group on the road had a ten-minute advantage on Eddy Merckx.
 Merckx was able to traverse the ten-minute gap, win the stage, and take the lead of the race.